dojo/docs/dojo/parser.rst

 ===========
 Script tags
 ===========
-Functional parameters can also be specified via script tags embedded inside the widget (as a direct child of the node with dojoType specified).
-There are three types of script tags supported:
+Functional parameters can also be specified via script tags embedded inside the widget (as a direct child of the node with data-dojo-type specified).
+There are different types of script tags supported:

 *Connect to a function*: